 Should the course be fully booked, we’ll let you know and hold your details on a reserve list in case a place becomes available.
 If you are allocated a place at an event, we’ll then ask for information about any dietary/access requirements.
 We don’t share this information in any identifiable way with the venue, and we delete it after the event.
 We don’t publish delegate lists for events.

 We may sometimes charge a fee to attend or to sign up to an event.
 See below for details for more information on this.

 By entering information about yourself, you accept that we may retain your information for a period no longer than is necessary for the given purpose, however the retention period can differ based on the type of information processed.
 To determine the appropriate retention period for personal information, we consider the amount, nature and sensitivity of the personal information, the potential risk of harm from unauthorised use or disclosure of the information, the purposes for which we process it and whether we can achieve those purposes through other means, and any applicable legal requirements.

 We will not share your information with any third-parties for the purposes of direct marketing.

 All personal information is kept private and is held securely until it is no longer required or has no use, at which point it will be destroyed or deleted by secure means in accordance with Data Protection legislation.

 Third-party processors are used for the following purposes:

 We use a third-party processor, Mailgun, for the purpose of sending automated emails.
 Participants on our online courses provide their name, email address and school name if applicable in order to facilitate access to the course and to provide an acceptable service.
-The legal basis we rely on for processing your personal data is your consent under article 6(1)(a) of the GDPR.
+The legal basis we rely on for processing your personal data is your consent under article 6(1)(a) of the UK GDPR.

 Email newsletter subscription